 Organisation of the function and relationship with other divisions and insurance entities

-The Compliance Officer reports hierarchically to the Company Secretary and functionally to the Chief Risk Officer.
-He also reports functionally to CAA's Head of Compliance.
+The Compliance Officer (Compliance Manager - DPO) reports hierarchically to the Head of Compliance & Regulatory Affairs and functionally to the Chief Risk Officer.
+She also reports functionally to CAA's Head of Compliance.

 CACI Group - Internal Audit function